 First turn off your Internet connection, so that the cache on Chrome is not over written.
 Now go to the URL “chrome://flags/#show-saved-copy” and choose “Enable: Primary” option.
 You should relaunch the browser for the changes to take effect.

-This flag will enable to view the saved copy of the website when the connection is not available as mentioned in the definition.
+This flag will enable to view saved copy of a webpage when the connection is not available as mentioned in the definition.

 When a page fails to load, if a stale copy of the page exists in the browser cache, a button will be presented to allow the user to load that stale copy.
 The primary enabling choice puts the button in the most salient position on the error page; the secondary enabling choice puts it secondary to the reload button. – Mac, Windows, Linux, Chrome OS, Android.

-Once the flag is enabled, go to the webpage URL you want to view the cache.
+After enabling the flag, go to the webpage URL you want to view the cache.
 Chrome will show the error “err_internet_disconnected” along with a “Show saved copy” button.
 Click on the button to view the cached copy from Chrome.

 7. View Cached Copy of a Webpage from Chrome Hex Dump